dedis/doc/cosi/cosi.md

 ### Announcement

-The leader BROADCASTS an announcement message.
+The leader BROADCASTS an announcement message embedding the statement S to sign.
 Upon reception, each leaf node executes the commitment step.

 ### Commitment

+Every non-root node SHOULD perform a syntactic and semantic validity of the statement S to sign.
+If a participant's check outputs a negative result, this participant MUST abort the protocol.

-Every node must generate a random commitment R_i as described in the previous commitment section [...].
+Every node then generates a random commitment R_i as described in the previous commitment section [...].
 Each leaf node directly sends its commitment R_i to its parent node.
 Each non-leaf node generates a bit mask Z_i of n bits initialized with all 0 bits and starts waiting for a commitment and a bit mask